antonio-castellon/module-postgresql/README.md

     findByColumns(tableName, where [, conditions ])
         * @param tableName - Name of the table in Postgre to look inside
         * @param where - JSON object that contains the parameters to be found on the JSON Document
-        * @param conditions - conditions for all where values on the select , by default: ' || '
+        * @param conditions - conditions for all where values on the select , by default: ' || ' , use _AND or _OR constants from db instance
         * @return an object or List of results as JSON objects

 ##### Insert or Update values from a JSON-document based on document matching.